 The Chronicle of African Americans in the Horse Industry

 Welcome to the Chronicle!
-Please join us on the journey of discovery.
-Funded by a grant from the Institute for Museum and Library Services, and housed at the International Museum of the Horse, the Chronicle of African Americans in the Horse Industry will build on the museum’s exhibit of Black Horsemen of the Kentucky Turf.
+Please join us on this journey of discovery.
+Funded by a grant from the Institute for Museum and Library Services, and housed at the International Museum of the Horse, the Chronicle of African Americans in the Horse Industry will build on information discovered while creating the exhibit Black Horsemen of the Kentucky Turf.